kwaldenphd/python-conditional-statements-functions/README.md

 10
 ```

-67. As you can see, the program should print the numbers 1 through 10, except that between 7 and 8 it should print the word "happy".
+The program should print the numbers 1 through 10, except that between 7 and 8 it should print the word "happy".
 68. This can be accomplished by placing an if-statement within the while-loop to do something special for the lineNumber == 7 case.

-<blockquote>Q19: Include your program for steps 65-68, including commments that document what the code is doing.</blockquote>

-69. Write a program that plays a familiar guessing game.
+QX: Write a program that plays a familiar guessing game.
 - First your program will set some number to be the "correct answer"
 - Then your program will ask the user to guess this answer until they get it right.
 - For each guess your program should give a hint based on whether the guess was too high or too low.

-70. For example, a session with your program may look like the following:
+For example, the output for a session with your program may look like the following:
 ```Python
 Enter your guess: 46
 Your guess is too low